igauravsehrawat/igauravsehrawat.github.io/_posts/2017-07-12-draw-a-horizontal-tree-using-css-pseduo-elements.md

 As you can see only border radius has been changed.

-That's concludes our tree and sweet CSS lesson.
-[Neat polished demo is here](https://codepen.io/igaurav/pen/mMqyoY).
+That's concludes our tree and sweet CSS lesson. <a href="https://codepen.io/igaurav/pen/mMqyoY" target="_blank" rel="noopener noreferrer">Neat polished demo is here.</a>

+And Of course it was there on the web but <a href="https://codepen.io/P233/pen/Kzbsi" target="_blank" rel="noopener noreferrer">the half part.</a>
 Till next time.